 - Differential pressure flow meters (or DP meter) are inferential meters and include the orifice plate, Pitot tube, Venturi meter, and V-Cone meters.
 They are traditional technology and approved for custody transfer.

-- The Rotameter is a conventional gas technology and used as an industrial flow meter to measure the volumetric flow rate of fluids in a closed tube.
+- The Rotameter is a conventional gas technology used as an industrial flow meter to measure the volumetric flow rate of fluids in a closed tube.

 4. Still unclear?
 Have questions?
 Call 303 697-6701.

 We have a dedicated staff happy to walk you through the selection process and may have recommendations on some natural gas meters for your application.